 - Antonia Jackson, Headteacher

-Our learners can enjoy sessions with Basil.
+Our pupils can enjoy sessions with Basil.
 This could be by taking him for a walk with a member of staff, reading to them or just having some cuddle time.
 Basil can help support everyday anxieties, emotions and transitions.
 He has also been a big help to ease those pre exam nerves.
-Many of our learners really benefit from this calming intervention, he has even been known to help encourage those who are reluctant to exercise too.
+Many of our pupils really benefit from this calming intervention, he has even been known to help encourage those who are reluctant to exercise too.